jacknelson34/Capstone/README.md

 Microhistological Analysis of the Dietary Habits of Sheep Jack Nelson, Godson Edewor, Nate Scott, and Arnav Gokhale

-View Branches to visit test code
+User Interface Branch contains test code for the U.I. using WinForms Machine Learning Branch contains test code for TensorFlow applications